Map Source: Institute of Druze Studies

 |Affinity Bloc:||Arab World|

 In whatever country they live or travel, the Druze feel free to worship with the dominant religion of that society.
-So in the Christian West they might merge with traditional Christianity.
-And in secular France, they can easily merge with secularism.
+So in United Kingdom they can worship with Anglicans or live as secularists like the British majority.
+Some might worship at a mosque with the Muslims.

 The father of the Druze religion was Hakim, a Muslim caliph who lived in Cairo, Egypt.
 In A.D.
 996, he started a Muslim reform movement, proposed a new teaching of religious unity and implemented a belief in human-only reincarnation.

-The Druze need to know about the uniqueness of Jesus Christ as the final and ultimate Lord of all.
+The Druze need to know about the uniqueness of Jesus Christ as the ultimate Lord of all.
 They would probably be drawn to the philosophical tone of the Gospel of John, which also strongly addresses why we need to look to Jesus and no other.
-In a land where there is freedom of religion, believers can distribute the Gospel of John to the Druze.
+In the UK, where there is freedom of religion, believers can distribute the Gospel of John to the Druze.